Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Authenticity.md

 Compendium is currently free to use.
 We do not have a payment portal at this time.

 When paid features are introduced, the official payment portal will be listed here.
-Until then, if anyone asks you to pay for Compendium through any channel, it is not us.
+Until then, if anyone asks you to pay for Compendium, it is not us.

 ## VII.
 Our Companies & Legal Entities

-Compendium is currently operated by individuals - we do not yet have a formally registered legal entity.
+Compendium is currently operated by individuals—we do not yet have a formally registered legal entity.
 We are in the process of establishing one, and this section will be updated when that is complete.

 Until then, Compendium has no registered company, no subsidiaries, and no affiliated legal entities.
-Anyone claiming to represent a "Compendium Inc.", "Compendium Ltd.", or any similar entity is not us.
+Anyone claiming to represent a Compendium in any official capacity is not us.